How to Replace a Temperature and Pressure (T&P) Relief Valve in a Water Heater

 First, check and see if there is any water directly under the discharge line.
 This is the piping that is (should be) attached to the T&P valve.
 If you see water, either the valve is leaking or the temperature of your tank is too high.
 The discharge line directs the path of the water safely should the valve open.
 Without a discharge line, the water can spray in any direction and of course can be scalding hot.

-- If you turn down the temperature on your tank for a day or 2 and the water goes away, then you know you had your tank set too high.
+- If you turn down the temperature on your tank for a day or two and the water goes away, then you know you had your tank set too high.
 It is not recommended to have the water any higher than 125 degrees in temperature.

 - If the water is still there after you've turned down the heater, then it's quite likely the valve is leaking and you should replace it.